kappter/CharacterCraft/README.markdown

 1. **Create a Character**:
    - Input or randomize name, age, gender, locale, occupation, and traits using the "Randomize" buttons.
    - Click "Generate Bios" to view short and detailed bios.
-   - Click "Save Character" to enable the "Export Detailed Bio" button and download an HTML file.
+   - Click "Save Character" to store the character with its detailed bio and enable the "Export Detailed Bio" button.
 2. **Compare Characters**:
-   - Select two saved characters and a context.
+   - Select two saved characters and enter a context (e.g., "midnight stakeout").
    - Click "Compare" to see a detailed comparison.
    - Click "Export Comparison Report" to download an HTML report.
 3. **Trait List**:
    - View all traits in a table, populated from CSV files.
    - Add custom traits with category, characteristic, synonyms, and description.
 4. **Saved Characters**:
-   - View all saved characters.
+   - View all saved characters with a "View Report" button to see detailed bios in a modal.
+   - Export reports as HTML from the modal.
-   - Edit character details via the edit form.
+   - Edit character details via the edit form, regenerating the bio on update.
 5. **Trait Bubbles**:
    - Navigate to the Trait Bubbles tab.
    - Select a saved character from the dropdown.